apcamargo/tspex/README.md

   - Integration with popular data analysis libraries, such as NumPy, SciPy, and pandas.
   - Visualization functions.
   - Support for Jupyter notebooks.

+## Citation

+If you use tspex in your research, it would be appreciated if you could cite it.

+> Camargo, A. P., Vasconcelos, A. A., Fiamenghi, M. B., Pereira, G. A. G. & Carazzolle, M. F.. "[tspex: a tissue-specificity calculator for gene expression data](https://www.researchsquare.com/article/rs-51998/v1)" *Preprint available at Research Square* (2020).

 ## Web version